jmp/fetch-slackbuild/README.md

 `fetch-slackbuild.sh` is a small utility script for Slackware.
 It fetches a SlackBuild and the source tarball associated with it.
-It also automates some boring stuff like verifying MD5 sums and GPG signatures.
+It also automates some boring stuff like verifying the MD5 sum of the tarball.

 Basically, this is what it does: